 You will also notice that PUBG allows bots into the battle royale arena, and this can help you hone your skills.
 However, it can be frustrating, as players are sometimes unsure if they have just killed a fellow human player – which is more satisfying – or a bot.
 Fortnite has a full contingent of 100 human players in every match, so there are no such ambiguities.

 Fortnite developer Epic Games has really gone all out in its bid to crack the lucrative esports sector.
 In 2019, it has funded $100 million in prize pools for Fortnite tournaments, and this has helped it hold onto its status as the number one battle royale title in the world.

-It is under threat from EA’s Apex Legends as well as PUBG, while there are many battle royale titles in development, so it wants to move into esports in order to hold onto its crown and provide Fortnite with longevity.
+It is under threat from EA’s Apex Legends as well as PUBG, and even non-battle royale games like League of Legends, which has a huge following and a competitive scene where league of legends boosting services have become popular.
+Fortnite wants to move into esports in order to hold onto its crown and provide longevity.

 The highlight of the year was the $30 million Fortnite World Cup in New York City.
 Bugha, a 16-year-old gamer from Pennsylvania, was one of the youngsters that became on overnight millionaire at the event, as he won $3 million for seizing first place in the solo tournament.

 PUBG also has an esports scene, which has arisen in a more organic fashion.
 It looks and feels more like the titles popular within esports, and many of the world’s biggest franchises have PUBG teams.

 There are plenty of big events taking place, as you can see here in the Unikrn markets.
 It is already the ninth most lucrative esport of all time, just behind Overwatch, with $13.7 million handed out to players at tournaments.